Searching for an Exact Term

 Only items containing the exact word performance are returned.
 Items containing same root words such as performed or performing are not returned, as opposed to when stemming is enabled.

 Imagine speciel is a product name or a word in another language.
 Only items containing speciel are returned.
-Spell corrections or automatic replacement of speciel with the English word special are not suggested (see Misspelled Words).
+Spell corrections or automatic replacement of speciel with the English word special are not suggested (see Query Correction Feature).

 You can combine exact match terms with normal term search in the same query.